ytakefuji/noaaco2/README.md

 ftp://aftp.cmdl.noaa.gov/products/trends/co2/co2_mm_mlo.csv

+noaaco2 can generate a graph with specified months and save it in result.csv and noaaco2.png.

 In order to run noaaco2 application, Python must be installed on your system.
 # How to install Python and noaaco2
 <pre>